 Disadvantages of WPML:

 - More complex architecture.
 The plugin needs to hook to many WordPress functions and filter them so that only contents that matches the language is returned.

 - Additional tables are required normally, to hold the translation grouping.

 - Side by side editing is easily implemented.

-  - Less things to break.
+- Fewer things to break.
 There are no additional tables and much fewer things to modify in WordPress.